 (b) Verify that a Pending DNP request or Move-Out Request does not exist to prevent the 650_01 transaction from being rejected.

 (c) Verify the critical care status of residential Customers prior to issuing the initial DNP request.

+(d) Verify that DNP / RNP service order requests are not backdated to prevent the 650_01 transaction from being rejected.

 (2) TDSPs may perform the following validations upon receipt of the 650_01 transaction for a DNP or RNP request: